3uild-3thos/advanced-rust/Readme.md

 # Turbin3 Advanced Rust

 Welcome to Turbin3's Advanced Rust program.
-This program aims to facilite your growth and learning as a Solana developer branching out from non-nativoutcomes of this program are that each participant will feel confident in their ability to:
+This program aims to facilite your growth and learning as a Solana developer branching out from non-native Rust developer background.
+By the end of the program, each participant should feel confident in their ability to:

-1. Create Native Rust programs, and
+1. Structure, write and test Native Rust programs,
 2. Optimize programs for space and CU savings
 3. Create their own libraries and abstractions to achieve both of these points